 Iceland has so much to offer but that doesn’t mean you can’t pack a lot in to a short trip.
 With lots of tours companies offering half day excursions I opted to book with Iceland Grayline and combing two must do Icelandic activities.
 With a morning of Icelandic horse riding, followed by the famous Golden Circle Tour it was set to be an action packed day.

 As well as looking very beautiful against epic Icelandic scenery Icelandic horses have some unique draws for anyone who is an active equestrian.
-Horses in Iceland have five gaits which is different to a normal horses’ four which turns out make the entire task of horse riding quite different.
-On arriving at the horse farm, which is set in the middle of Thingvellir National Park, the first thing you notice is how little these horses are.
-I’m given a horse with an almost pronounceable name but which apparently meant nibble footed and told he is ‘speedy’ and yes he was.
+Horses in Iceland have five gaits which is different to a normal horses’ four which as it turns out makes the entire task of horse riding quite different.
+My tour departed early morning from Reykjavik but benefited from a hotel pick up and a very nice coach transfer to my equestrian adventure.
+On arriving at the Laxnes Horse Farm, which is set in the middle of Thingvellir National Park, the first thing you notice is how little these horses are.
+I’m given a horse with an almost pronounceable name which apparently meant nibble footed and told he is ‘speedy’ and yes he was.

 Icelandic riding proved quite different to what I’m used too but I think I might actually prefer it.
-The views were beautiful and the ride went through various ups and downs and even through a river or two but on the homeward leg I got to see how fast “nibble foot” could go.
+The views were beautiful and the ride went through various ups and downs of the local volcanic landscape and even through a river or two but on the homeward leg I got to see how fast “nibble foot” could go.
 Icelandic horse riding and indeed racing can now be ticked of the Iceland must do list.

-After spending lunch at the horse farm I got picked up to join a coach tour of the Golden Circle.
-Coach tours arent really my thing but this seems the only way to get there without hiring a car.
-Turned out this was your typical American large coach tour bus with stereotypical tour guide commentary.
-Not really a fan but I got to see the sights even if it was as a 50 person crowd from our bus plus about 10 other tour buses on the same route.
+After spending lunch at the horse farm I got picked up to join a coach tour of the famous Icelandic Golden Circle.
+Coach tours always my favourite mode of transport but this seems the only way to get there without hiring a car or hitchhiking.
+The excursion turned out to be a typical large coach tour bus with stereotypical tour guide commentary.
+I was not really a fan but I got to see the sights even if it was as a 50 person crowd from our bus plus about 10 other tour buses on the same route.